The Daifuku Approach to Airport Technology Maintenance

 by Cassandra McAllister

-While some organisations wait for equipment to fail before conducting maintenance, Daifuku Airport Technologies uses a mix of methodologies to ensure our’s is always at its best.
+While some organizations wait for equipment to fail before conducting maintenance, Daifuku Airport Technologies uses a mix of methodologies to ensure ours is always at its best.

 In the life cycle of equipment, it’s important to conduct periodic maintenance.
 Belts need adjustment and alignment, components have to be maintained, rotating equipment requires proper lubrication, and so on.
 In some cases, certain components need replacement — like a bearing on a motor — to ensure the main piece of equipment lasts for its whole designed lifespan.
 Anytime maintenance activity intended by the equipment’s manufacturer is not performed on schedule, the equipment’s operating lifespan is compromised.
 Over the last 20 years, Daifuku Airport Technologies has improved the standard approach to maintenance.
 In fact, our maintenance programs are distinctive and — when utilized — increase both reliability and availability.